 - a change in operations at the licensed premises

-Environmental management categories will be assessed every 12 months, in conjunction with the receipt of the annual return, and be based on a licensee's regulatory performance at their premises over a three-year period.
+Environmental management categories are assessed every 12 months, in conjunction with the receipt of the annual return, and are based on a licensee's regulatory performance at their premises over a three-year period.
 Any annual changes in environmental management category associated with the licensed activity could result in a change in the overall environmental licence risk level.

 Note that the existing external review mechanisms (judicial review and merit appeals processes) regarding the EPA's environment protection licensing decisions are also available to licensees.

-Based on the results from the environmental risk assessment and environmental management category, licensees are allocated an overall environmental risk level for the premises.
+Based on the results from the environmental risk assessment and environmental management category, licensees are allocated an overall environmental risk level for the premises (Level 1, Level 2 or Level 3).
 The risk level guides the EPA's level of regulatory effort for that premises - the higher the risk level, the higher the level of regulatory oversight.
 For example, a higher risk level may result in more intensive monitoring and reporting obligations.

 This ensures that the EPA targets its regulatory effort on those premises that pose the highest risk to the environment.

-In calculating the environmental management category, the EPA takes into account a licensee's regulatory performance at a licenced premises and its environmental systems and practices over a three-year period.
+In calculating the environmental management category, the EPA takes into account a licensee's regulatory performance at a licensed premises and its environmental systems and practices over a three-year period.

 The EPA takes into account: